15 Gold Prospecting Hotspots in Washington State

 9. What should I look for when choosing a prospecting location?

 Look for natural barriers in waterways, black sand deposits, and areas where water velocity changes.
+Tools like a crevicing tool can help access pay streaks.

 10. Do I need special permission to prospect on Forest Service land?